Failure of Esakia's theorem in the monadic setting: Global Kuroda logic

-If $\sf L$ is an extension of $\mipc$, then it remains open whether $\tau\sf L$ is a modal companion of $\sf L$.\footnote{ For similar issues in the predicate case see~\cite[Rem.~2.11.13]{GSS09}.} We give a partial positive result in this direction.
+\begin{remark} If $\sf L$ is an extension of $\mipc$, then it remains open whether $\tau\sf L$ is a modal companion of $\sf L$.\footnote{ For similar issues in the predicate case see~\cite[Rem.~2.11.13]{GSS09}.} The main issue here is the absence of a natural functor from $\mipcfrm$ to $\msfrm$ that would allow to show that the functor $\sk \colon \msfrm \to \mipcfrm$ is essentially surjective (that is, every descriptive $\mipc$-frame is isomorphic to the skeleton of some descriptive $\ms$-frame).
+This is caused by the discrepancy between descriptive $\mipc$-frames and descriptive $\ms$-frames discussed in \cref{rem:MIPC and MS4 frames}. \end{remark}

+Let $\L$ be an extension of $\mipc$.
+While we don't know whether $\tau\L$ is a modal companion of $\L$, we show that this is indeed the case provided $\L$ is Kripke complete.

 \begin{proposition} Let $\L$ be a Kripke complete extension of $\mipc$.
 Then $\tau \L$ is a modal companion of $\L$. \end{proposition}

 \begin{proof} It follows from the definition of $\tau\L$ that $\L \vdash \varphi$ implies $\tau\L \vdash \varphi^t$ for every formula $\varphi$ of $\Lae$.
 To prove the reverse implication, suppose that $\L \nvdash \varphi$.
 Since $\L$ is Kripke complete, there is an $\mipc$-frame $\F=(X,R,Q)$ such that $\F \vDash \L$ and $\F \nvDash \varphi$.
 By \cref{rem:MIPC and MS4 frames}, $\G=(X,R,E_Q)$ is an $\ms$-frame such that $\sk\G$ is isomorphic to $\F$.
 Therefore, $\G \vDash \tau \L$ by \cref{cor:validity logics skeleton}, and $\G \nvDash \varphi^t$ by \cref{thm:skeleton descriptive:item2}.
 Thus, $\tau\L \nvdash \varphi^t$. \end{proof}